 Identify what your policy will contain

-The first step is to ask and answer key questions, such as: How do you intend to manage record-keeping of vaccination statuses?
+Begin by addressing key questions: How will you handle recording vaccination statuses?
+It’s the first step in effective management.
 What privacy standards will be put in place?
 How will vaccination status impact employment pathways?
 What will your process be for managing vaccine refusals (whether on the grounds of medical, religious or ideological reasons)?

 Gauge employee sentiment

 Don’t underestimate the importance of gaining employee support and buy-in before rolling out a vaccination policy.
-The pandemic has affected everyone directly, in different ways, and the topic is contentious so should be treated sensitively.
+Diverse and profound impacts from the pandemic require a sensitive approach in discussions due to its contentious nature.

 It’s wise to circulate relevant information about the COVID-19 vaccine through various platforms.
-Business leaders and executives should also communicate the reasons why the business is mandating or strongly advising on vaccines, as well as how the policy will be implemented.
+Leaders must explain reasons behind vaccine mandates, detailing implementation plans.
+Clear communication is crucial for business decisions on vaccination.
 Also, ensure the conversation is two-way and that employees have the opportunity to ask questions and provide feedback.

 Record the information

-It’s no good asking employees to be vaccinated if the organisation has no way of recording it.
+Requiring employee vaccination without a system to record vaccination status is ineffective.
 Without proof of vaccination, your business and customers may be a risk.
 It’s therefore crucial that you keep up-to-date records of your employees’ vaccination records, preferably in a secure cloud-based HR solution.

 How can technology help you manage employee vaccination progress?

 Fortunately, HR technology can help business to manage ongoing COVID-19 risk.
 ELMO’s new solution COVIDsecure enables employers to automate record keeping of the COVID-19 testing and vaccination status of the entire or targeted areas of their workforce such as location, department or even role, in a single, secure platform with strict access control measures.
-It provides HR and leadership with a powerful dashboard to provide a real-time view of critical information to assist with COVID-19 risk management insights, ensuring informed decision-making and action.
+Empowers HR and leaders with a dynamic dashboard for real-time COVID-19 risk management insights, ensuring informed decision-making and action.

 Disclaimer: This document contains general information and is also not intended to constitute legal advice.
 If you need legal advice, we recommend you speak to a lawyer.